Skip to content

 What Windsurf loses on:

-Reach for this if: you want Cursor’s general experience at a lower price and you don’t mind a smaller community.
+Reach for this if: you want Cursor’s general experience at a lower price and you do not mind a smaller community.
 See our Windsurf review.

 #4 — Cline / Roo Code in vanilla VS Code